istio/istio.io/_docs/reference/config/traffic-rules/egress-rules.md

 <a name="istio.proxy.v1.config.EgressRule"></a>
 ### EgressRule
 Egress rules describe the properties of a service outside Istio.
-When transparent proxying is used, egress rules signify a white listed set of domains that microserves in the mesh are allowed to access.
+When transparent proxying is used, egress rules signify a white listed set of domains that microservices in the mesh are allowed to access.
 A subset of routing rules and all destination policies can be applied on the service targeted by an egress rule.
 The destination of an egress rule is allowed to contain wildcards (e.g., *.foo.com).
 Currently, only HTTP-based services can be expressed